 The growth of big data during the last decade has opened the door to a lot of opportunities and threats alike.
-Big data is not just big and powerful, it is also prone to errors.
-We can currently process more than terabytes of data at a lightning and superficial speed.
-This presents a lot of opportunities but also means that we are at risk of making bad decisions in a short period of time, with an impact greater than what mankind had ever imagined in the past.
+Big data is not just big and powerful; it is also prone to errors.
+We can currently process more than terabytes of data at lightning and superficial speed.
+This presents a lot of opportunities but also means that we are at risk of making wrong decisions in a short period, with an impact more significant than what mankind had ever imagined in the past.

-Besides the threat of bad decisions and their impact, people have started placing too much faith and trust in technology, something which we might end up ruing if a conundrum arises.
+Besides the threat of bad decisions and their impact, people have started placing too much faith and trust in technology, something which we might end up ruining if a problem arises.

 The Framework That Should Be Considered